 The City of Pomona.
 On January 6,1888, Pomona was incorporated as a city and became a charter city in 1911.
-Today, Pomona is the fifth-largest city in Los Angeles County, with an estimated population of 149,766 residents as of January 1, 2022.
+Today, Pomona is the fifth-largest city in Los Angeles County, with a population of over 149,766 residents.
 Pomona boasts a progressive economy, business opportunity, and a strong workforce with attractive shopping, recreational, and real estate offering.